I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/mcd/ns-mcd-_mcd_init_data.md

 } MCD_INIT_DATA, *PMCD_INIT_DATA;
 ````

-## -struct-fields
+## Members

-### -field InitDataSize

-Size of this structure in bytes.

-### -field ChangerAdditionalExtensionSize
+            `ChangerAdditionalExtensionSize`

             Pointer to changer miniclass driver routine that returns the number of bytes the changer miniclass driver requires to store device-specific information in the device extension.
 This routine has the following prototype:

 <div class="code"><span codelanguage=""><table>
 <tr>